slaurent22/hk-split-maker/README.md

    [HollowKnightSplitSettings.cs](https://github.com/ShootMe/LiveSplit.HollowKnight/blob/master/HollowKnightSplitSettings.cs) into [splits.txt](./src/asset/hollowknight/splits.txt).
 2. Remove the commented-out lines.
 At this point, `git diff` should only list the new (or updated) autosplits.
 3. Update [hollowknight-gen-files.js](./tools/hollowknight-gen-files.js) to ensure each new autosplit is mapped to an icon.
 Optionally, add new icons to the [icons/](./src/asset/hollowknight/icons) directory.
-4. Run `npm run gen-files` to regenerate the core files from these updates.
+4. Run `npm run gen-files-hk` to regenerate the core files from these updates.
 5. Run `npm run serve` to make sure the application runs.
 6. You can use [every.json](./src/asset/hollowknight/categories/every.json) as a test case, or construct a new test case containing the new splits.
 7. Ensure the generated splits have the correct autosplits.